KeyCoach/keycoach/README.md

 ## Testing

 I haven't written any tests, but we're all set up to write them with jest when we want to.
-If you write something that you think needs a test, put it in the `/test` directory.
+If you write some code that you think needs a test, put it in the `/test` directory.
+Make sure it follows the `**.test.ts` pattern.
 You can run the tests with:

 ```bash
 npm test
 ```

 Any test that you write will be run by GitHub actions every time we push to the `main` branch, so make sure they pass before you push.